 The Georgian Bay Mink Breeders Association held several educational meetings a year in Barrie, Ontario.
 The guiding genius of this group over the many years of its existence was Melba McWatters.
 Her father, E. H. English of Wyebridge, was a pioneer rancher and Melba learned the mink ranch routine at an early age.
-Unfortunately, they never submitted reports of their meetings to the magazines and we have no record of origin or of their early officers.
+Unfortunately, they never submitted reports of their meetings to the magazines and we have no record of the origin or their early officers.
 I know they were very active as I attended most of their meetings but at this late date I can give you no hard facts.

 The increasing activity of the mink breeders in their local organizations and the developing pressure from the provincial fur associations for a national mink body was becoming visible.
 H. B. Donovan Jr. in his editorial in the March 1941 issue of the Canadian Silver Fox & Fur says, "Developments in the mink ranching branch of fur farming, both in Canada and the United States, point to the necessity for a Dominion wide national organization.
 We do not believe that many will disagree with this view and as the many matters which could be beneficially dealt with by such an organization are obvious, we will not take this space to enumerate them here.
 While attempts have been made and continue to be made, to bring a national body into being, progress is slow.
 This may be due to a wrong approach or to a lackadaisical attitude on the part of a majority of mink ranchers, or a combination of both.
 We are satisfied that a national association will eventually be formed and if `eventually, why not now?' it seems to be characteristic of livestock breeders in Canada, that they do not get together and organize to look after their interests until the spur is applied by a combination of circumstances which seriously threatens their welfare.